Skip to main content

 The first and foremost is just to allow people to explore a beautiful cave system.
 The actual objectives of the expedition are to survey and map as much as possible.
 The primary focus being on an area called the Horror Show, as well as the lower reaches of the section of cave below the Horror Show, going down into Alberta Avenue where there are a few low passages that seem to be avoided and haven’t really been mapped.
 Another big focus is also to connect a cave called Little Moscow to the main Cave System.
 Little Moscow would then become the highest entrance way into the Yorkshire Pots Cave System.
 Depending on how and where it connects, it could potentially add between 50 and 75 meters of depth to the cave.

-Planning the Yorkshire Pot Expedition
+Discovering the Yorkshire Pot

 The approach to Yorkshire Pot is not particularly far, but there is a lot of elevation to gain and a lot of heavy equipment to bring.
-Luckily the 2024 expedition will have helicopter support to carry much of the heavier gear, but team members will still have to make the hike by foot.

 Photo Credit: The 2022 Yorkshire Pot Expedition